The ways in which the research impact is judged overlooks many of the people who are vital to the success of research.

 Publications rarely name all of the people who make research possible, yet they were the basis for 97% of the outputs submitted to REF 2014.
 This is not the fault of the REF itself: the guidelines allow submission into a wide range of categories, from software to musical compositions.
 But with so much funding reliant on the results, universities are highly risk averse in what they will submit.
 Publications are well understood in academia, so they are almost the only output submitted to REF – and this means the work of many people goes unrecognised.
+The REF is invaluable to our understanding of research.
+The goal of the Hidden REF is to celebrate all research outputs and the people who make them possible.

 Anyone who works in a UK research institution (e.g. universities and research laboratories) can submit to the hidden REF.
 Submissions are typically a 300 word summary of the output (more details will be released as we gain a better understanding of the output categories).
 The submissions will be judged by panels of experts drawn from the research community.